Summer Breeze (song): Type O Negative version

 Type O Negative released a cover of the song in August 1993 on their album Bloody Kisses altering their version to match their gothic metal style.
-Their version was originally to be titled "Summer Girl", featuring new lyrics written by Peter Steele, but after Seals & Crofts found the lyrical content distasteful, the original lyrics were sung instead.
+Their version was originally to be titled "Summer Girl", featuring new lyrics written by Peter Steele, but after Seals & Crofts found the lyrical content distasteful, the original lyrics were sung instead and the second half of their version being split into its own song called "Set Me on Fire".

 A Rick Rubin remixed version is featured in the opening of the 1997 slasher film I Know What You Did Last Summer and is also included in the film's soundtrack.

 Tracklist

 All songs written by Peter Steele unless otherwise noted.